Emancipating Cliveden Project

 After over a decade of discovery, research, and dedicated community participation, Cliveden tells the intriguing stories America’s past through the interpretive project Emancipating Cliveden.

-Funding from the Heritage Philadelphia Program of the Pew Center for Arts and Heritage has provided support for the Emancipating Cliveden project, which includes a new multimedia orientation exhibition titled Life, Liberty & the Pursuit of Happiness?, incorporating previously unseen images and documents.
+Funding from the Heritage Philadelphia Program of The Pew Center for Arts & Heritage has provided support for the Emancipating Cliveden project, which includes a new multimedia orientation exhibition titled Life, Liberty & the Pursuit of Happiness?, incorporating previously unseen images and documents.

 Cliveden’s mission is to engage neighbors by the site’s unique history and help build vibrant communities in Greater Germantown.
 The project content is grounded in the exploration of slavery and its ongoing impact for all Americans.
 The historical facts and modern perspectives weave American stories of privilege, oppression, independence, slavery, race, the struggle for freedom and the tensions between democratic ideals and capitalist principles.
 Emancipating Cliveden is about telling the whole story in ways that allow visitors to question their assumptions about American history by examining its many contradictions.